agilecrm/rest-api/README.md

 ###dev/api/tasks/all
 Method: GET

-	Get all the tasks of all the users.
-It will get both pending and and completed tasks of all the users.
+	- Get all the tasks of all the users.
+It will get both the pending and the completed tasks of all the users.

 ###Using curl
 ```sh